davidsowerby/gitplus/README.md

 # Status
-The core functionality is working and tested, but there are still some bugs to resolve.
-In the hands of someone reasonably familiar with Git, it is usable.
+The core functionality is working and tested, but not yet exercised in production.

 # Limitations
 When you create a new GitHub repository manually, and select the wiki tab, you may notice that there is no clone url displayed - until your create the first page.
 This is also true when you create a repository through the API, but unfortunately there is no way to create that first wiki page via the API.
 (This has been confirmed by GitHub Support)